Enosh2527/playmax-site/README.md

      parent_id uuid,
      file_mime text,
      file_size bigint,
+     file_content text,
+     reference_name text,
+     reference_mime text,
+     reference_size bigint,
-     file_content text
+     reference_content text
    );
    ```

    The app stores script files and folders in this table.
-Files are base64 encoded and remain lightweight enough for Supabase's free limits.
+Files are base64 encoded (along with optional reference attachments) and remain lightweight enough for Supabase's free limits.
+The `reference_*` columns let you attach screenshots, docs, or other helpers to any prompt, link, or script entry.
 The `allowed_emails` table keeps your access list in sync across devices so anyone you approve from the Admin Control Room can register and start uploading straight away.
 3. Open **Project Settings → API** and copy the **Project URL** and **anon public key**.
 4. Create a `.env.local` file with those values so the front-end can talk to your project.
 You can paste the API URL, the dashboard URL, or just the project ref — the app normalises each format automatically: